emlegweak/blog-app-MCV-backend/README.md

 -follow/unfollow user
 -user can view other profiles
 -who can view my profile
--profanity filter - automatic block of account
+-profanity filter - automatic ban of account
 -make posts public/private
 -make user profile private for only logged in users

-Tech stack-
--javascript
--express.js
--node.js
--mongoDB => mongoose
--bcrypt.js (encryption)
--express-async-handler
--nodemon (dev)
--jwt (jsonwebtoken - authorization)
--crypto (web token  - user account auth)

 data modeling-
 -users